GitauHarrison/getting-started-with-flask/06_web_forms.md

 Phew!
 Quite a lot going on there.
 Let us break it down.
 The `SECERT_KEY` configuration that we added is crucial for any Flask application.
 Flask-WTF uses it to protect our forms against a nasty attack called [Cross-site Request Forgery](http://en.wikipedia.org/wiki/Cross-site_request_forgery), or CSRF in short (it is pronounced as "seasurf").

 As the name implies, it is supposed to be a **secret**.
 Only you or the maintainer of the application should know this value.
 What is the value?
 You may ask.
-The value of the `SECRET_KEY` is sourced from the Operating System as an environement variable.
+The value of the `SECRET_KEY` is initially sourced from the Operating System as an environment variable as seen below.

 ```python
 # config.py